thinktecture/relayserver/Documentation/en/3-installation.md

 Click on User Mapping in the left list.
 Check Map in the row of the database you just created.
 Then select db\_owner and click Ok.

-# Installing the On-Premises Connector
+# Installing the On-Premise Connector

 ## Requirements

 The following software components must be installed on the Windows Server used for the operation of the RelayServer:

 * Microsoft .Net Framework v4.6 or later
-* Access to the service endpoints of the On-Premises application to be covered
+* Access to the service endpoints of the on-premise application to be covered
 * Outgoing https access to the URL of the RelayServer

 ## Installation

-In typical deployment scenarios of the RelayServer, the On-Premises Connector is closely linked to the On-Premises application.
-The On-Premises Connector is therefore usually installed by the installer of the On-Premises application.
-The On-Premises Connector can also be installed separately for test setups.
+In typical deployment scenarios of the RelayServer, the On-Premise Connector is closely linked to the on-premise application.
+The On-Premise Connector is therefore usually installed by the installer of the on-premise application.
+The On-Premise Connector can also be installed separately for test setups.

 ## Configure the On-Premises Connector